Top Post Office scams to avoid in 2023

-Post office scams often arrive in the form of fake text messages and emails.
-Here are some of the most common attempts impersonating the Post Office you could see this year.
+Post Office scams often arrive in the form of fake text messages and emails.
+Here are some of the most common attempts impersonating the Post Office doing the rounds.

-Here is a round up of some of the most common Post Office scam attempts spotted in 2022.
-This is how you can spot the fake texts, the cloned websites and ensure you aren’t passing your details on to fraudsters.
+Here’s a round-up of some of the most common Post Office scam attempts spotted lately.
+This is how you can spot the fake texts and cloned websites to ensure you aren’t passing your details on to fraudsters.

 Fake Post Office text messages